 Tom and I hope to inspire you to live your own precious dreams, to engender loving communities, and to honor our Planet home.
-We are grateful for your enthusiasm which has generated national following in our two-person projects.
-Thank you for your support and your blessings!
+We are grateful for your enthusiasm—which has generated national following in our two-person projects.

-Jeanie Aspen and Tom Irons April 2014
+Jeanie Aspen and Tom Irons June 2014